Cardy limit of the 3d superconformal index: Generalities on the index and its Cardy limit

 There could also be loci where only W bosons become massless.
 These do not correspond to poles in the integrand of the index \eqref{eq:indexsumint}.
 In the rank-1 cases, where these are also points, we denote their locations by $\{x_{g_1},x_{g_2},\dots\}$.
 Their defining equation is

 We denote the locations of all $p_i,$ $g_i$ collectively by $\{x_{s_1},x_{s_2},\dots\}.$\\

 To illustrate the scale hierarchy, let us consider a rank-1 situation with $\nu=0$, such that there is an $x_p=0$ (the first sheet of 3d $\mathcal{N}=2$ SQED or SQCD are examples).
 We define different patches and zones according to the distance to $x_p$ schematically as in Figure~\ref{fig:patches_zones}.
-(The colors in the figure are not related to those used in the equations.)
 Although in Figure~\ref{fig:patches_zones} we have focused on $x>0,$ there are similar patches and zones to the left of $x_p=0$.